2. The Bachelor of Science Degree

 Grading Scale: Your courses are either graded using the usual letter-grade scale (A-F, modified by a + or -), or Passed/Not Passed (P/NP).
 In a letter-graded course, a D- or better is considered a passing grade.
 In a P/NP course, a P grade corresponds to a C- or better.
 For any given semester, you may also receive a grade of I (Incomplete) or IP (In Progress), which is not counted toward satisfying your requirements.
 It is not used in computing your grade-point average until you complete the work.
 Technical courses are those in engineering, mathematics, chemistry, physics, statistics, biological sciences and computer science

 Graduate Courses: Graduate courses can be valuable for students who intend to pursue advanced degrees or who find a subject so intriguing that they want to find out about current research in the area.
-You must have completed at least 60 units of undergraduate course work and have an upper-division GPA of at least 3.0.
+You must have completed at least 60 units of undergraduate course work and have an upper-division GPA of at least 3.0 in order to enroll in graduate coursework.
 Enrolling in graduate courses requires the instructor's permission.
 We will treat most EECS graduate courses as upper-division courses for the purposes of determining whether you have fulfilled your degree requirements.
 However, you must inform your Engineering Student Services (ESS) Adviser in 230 Bechtel if you intend to enroll in a graduate course.

 Incompletes: Your instructor may assign a grade of Incomplete if your work in a course has been of passing quality, but is incomplete for reasons beyond your control.
 You must make arrangements with your instructor to receive this grade before the end of the course.
 After you complete the work, submit a Petition to Remove an Incomplete Grade to the Registrar, who will "remove" the incomplete (a record of it actually remains on your transcript) and replace it with the grade assigned by the instructor.